doctrine-extensions/DoctrineExtensions/doc/tree.md

 ## Tree Entity example:

-**Note:** Node interface is not necessary, except in cases where you need to identify and entity as being a Tree Node.
+**Note:** Node interface is not necessary, except in cases where you need to identify an entity as being a Tree Node.
 The metadata is loaded only once when the cache is activated

 **Note:** this example is using annotations and attributes for mapping, you should use